Quitting cigarette smoking can be difficult no matter how you do it, but the idea of quitting cold turkey can seem especially daunting.

 Smoking significantly increases your risk for disease, including several cancers.
 Every year smoking causes 1 out of 5 deaths in the United States, estimates the American Cancer Society.

-There are many nicotine products available to help you wean off nicotine, but the cold turkey method means cutting all nicotine full-stop.
-Some
+There are many nicotine products available to help you wean off nicotine, but the cold turkey method means cutting all nicotine full stop.

-Let’s take a look at the process of quitting cold turkey and tips to help you do it as well as its pros and cons.
+Let’s take a look at the process of quitting smoking and tips to help you do it, as well as its pros and cons.

 Nicotine is highly addictive.